 In accordance with the guidelines established for the Academy of Doctors of Audiology, SADA will be supported by the SADA Council.
 The Council will be comprised of a minimum of nine (9) ADA Student Members, who will serve for a one-year term, and who may be eligible for re-appointment.
 SADA Council Members are expected to attend monthly Council meetings via teleconference (every attempt will be made to schedule them at a time convenient to all) , to participate in Council projects by providing insight and expertise, and to support the mission and objectives of ADA and its student members.
 Note: We do recognize that university requirements and student obligations may prevent participation, particularly at certain times during the year.

-Tamahra Navarrete is a first-year Au.D. student at A.T.
+Tamahra is a second-year Au.D. student at A.T.
 Still University in Mesa, Arizona with an undergraduate degree in Speech and Hearing Sciences from Arizona State University.
-Her interests include both geriatrics and pediatrics, cochlear implants, interoperative monitoring, and advocating and raising awareness for underserved communities.
-In her spare time, Tamahra enjoys hiking, weight training, reading, and spending time with her son Mason and the rest of her family.
+One of Tamahra's goals is to own her own private practice and be able to advocate and serve the Latino community amongst other underserved communities.
+Tamahra’s interests include geriatrics, pediatrics, cochlear implants, and intraoperative monitoring.
+In her spare time, Tamahra enjoys spending time with her family, hiking, weight training, and reading.